 The very first Hutsteiner farm located at the Hutstein in Upper Austria was founded between 1488 and 1509.
-In the Urbar of 1488 no farm at the Hutstein was mentioned while 1509 Tameln (=Thomas) already paid his taxes there, so it was founded and the wood was cleared there in the years before 1509.
+In the Urbar of 1488 no farm at the Hutstein can be identified, while 1509 Tameln (=Thomas) already paid his taxes there.
+So, it was founded and the wood was cleared there in the years between 1488 to 1509.

 The size of the farm was: “9 Tagwerk” (= ~ 9 x 3407 square meters) fields, “4 Tagwerk” (= ~ 4 x 3407 square meters) meadows und “ein Tagwerk” (= ~ 3407 square meters) forest.

 Around 1750 Michael Grubauer at this farm reported 4 oxen, 4 cows, a single sheep and 2 pigs.